Ezra4no1/Powershell_Scripts/README.md

 Over the years as I became heavily involved in the world of IT for my career, I found Powershell scripts made my life a lot easier.
 I would spend hours searching the internet for other people's scripts to help make my work easier and better.

-Oddly enough, the collective hours I spent searching online for other people's powershell scripts and trying to tweak them for my specific needs and uses, I could have just sat down and learned Powershell.
+Oddly enough, the collective hours I spent searching online for other people's PowerShell scripts and trying to tweak them for my specific needs and uses, I could have just sat down and learned Powershell.

 This repository will serve as a small and tiny way for me to give back to the internet community for what they helped give to me.